2009 Speaker of the British House of Commons election: Rules

 Voting took place in the House of Commons of the Fifty-Fourth Parliament of the United Kingdom.

 Under the new rules for the election of the Speaker, introduced in 2001, candidates needed to be nominated by at least twelve Members of Parliament, at least three of them members of a party different from that of the candidate.
 Each member was allowed to nominate only one candidate.
 After the candidates' speeches, the House voted by secret ballot, with an absolute majority required for victory.
 If no candidate won a majority, then the individual with the fewest votes was eliminated, as were any candidates who received less than five per cent of the votes cast.
 The House continued to vote until one member received the requisite majority under a voting system known as the exhaustive ballot.
 Then, the House voted on a formal motion to appoint the member in question to the Speakership.
 The Father of the House, Alan Williams, was the presiding officer of the Commons during the election process.

 The final stage of appointment of a new Speaker is a formality but has constitutional significance.
-The Queen must signify her approval of the new Speaker, which is done by the appointment of a Royal Commission.
+The monarch must signify their approval of the new Speaker, which is done by the appointment of a Royal Commission.